Shopify/shopify_theme/README.md

 `theme watch`

 Once this command is entered, it continuously monitors files for changes.
 If a change is detected, it automatically uploads that file to your store.
 This is similar to [grunt watch](https://github.com/gruntjs/grunt-contrib-watch).
 To stop theme watch press CRTL + C.
 `theme open`

 This command opens your store in the default browser specified on your computer.

-`theme bootstrap api_key password store theme_name [master]`

-This command is useful if you are starting a brand new theme.
-It automatically populates your store with a fresh copy of the [Shopify Timber framework](http://shopify.github.io/Timber/).
-If you haven’t heard of Timber, it is a theme framework designed for specifically for Shopify themes, made by Shopify.
-If you enjoy using frameworks like [Bootstrap](http://getbootstrap.com/) or [Foundation](http://foundation.zurb.com/) for your projects, you’ll certainly find Timber useful.

-The bootstrap command requires several parameters:

-`api_key`

-The same API key used in your config.yml file

-`password`

-The same password used in your config.yml file

-`store`

-The same store used in your config.yml file

-`theme_name`

-The name of the theme that will house the Timber framework files.

-`master`

-The last argument is the master flag.
-By specifying this flag the command will download the latest build of Timber rather than the latest stable release.
-It should be noted that this command does not create any files locally.
-After running this command, you will need to run theme download to download the newly created theme files in your Shopify store.
-You can then edit the files as usual.

 ## Tips and Tricks
 ### Edit and Preview Inactive Themes
 In many cases you may want to work on a theme behind the scenes while your current theme is still active.
 To accomplish this there are two steps:

 * Utilize the theme preview option in your Shopify store.
 This is a built in feature of Shopify outside the scope of Shopify theme.
 You can find your theme ID by looking at the URL:

 ![themes/THEME_ID/settings](doc/how_to_find_theme_id.png)